 Interestingly, a higher production of ATP through Cordyceps use has also shown the ability to strengthen the brain by encouraging a better oxygen uptake.
 This, in turn, promotes increased blood flow to brain cells and fights mental fatigue.

-Cordyceps benefits for the brain also include improving certain cognitive performance markers, such as learning capacity and memory.
+The benefits of Cordyceps Sinensis also include improving certain cognitive performance markers, such as learning capacity and memory.
 Alternatively, Cordyceps may also offer protection against brain damage and potentially reduces the risk of cognitive decline due to ageing.

 Supports the kidney and lung systems

-In TCM, there are 2 general use of Cordyceps.
+There are 2 general reasons for the use of Cordyceps in Chinese medicine.
 These are to tonify yang energy throughout the body, and enhance the function of the kidneys and lungs.

 It can potentially support measures taken to prevent chronic kidney failure and improve sexual function caused by a lack of kidney yang energy.